When fresh figs are out, it’s a shame not to eat them, and this Fig Prosciutto Pizza with Arugula couldn’t be easier or more delicious.

 - Try making this pizza on store-bought flatbread instead of pizza dough.
 Very quick, very good. 🙂

 - This is a great recipe to serve on it’s own with a salad.
-Try a Pan Roasted Pear Salad or this simple kale salad to start.
+Try a Pan Roasted Pear Salad or this simple kale salad to start, or this Easy Celery Leaf Salad with Parmesan.

 - Have an appetizer party!
 Cut the fig pizza into smaller slices and serve it with party olives, these outstanding avocado roll ups with almond butter dipping sauce, these popular Veggie Cups with Hummus, and some hot and soooo delicious Crispy Cauliflower Bites.
 Don’t forget the Goat Cheese Toasts, and cut this Zucchini Frittata into smaller bites to serve as an appetizer.
 These Melon Balls Recipes are inspirational too.